We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 (Remember: most businesses fail).

-So, before you spend your own money on your business, consider the other funding sources that might be available to you.
+So, before you spend your own money on your business, consider the other funding options that might help you cover your startup costs.

 - Business grants